oddrealm/modding/README.md

     TEXTURE ATLAS: The game has one big texture atlas used for most of the visuals.
                    Plants, items, blocks, weather fx, etc, all use this atlas.
                    Some things like entities, UI icons, overworld map, and inline graphics do not use this atlas.
-                   As of writing this tutorial, I still need to make the overworld map and entities moddable, but they are coming soon!
+                   As of writing this tutorial, I still need to make the overworld map and entities textures moddable, but they are coming soon!
                    You can see the default texture atlas in the Resources folder ('tx_terrain_atlas').
                    See Part II: Making New Textures for more about the texture atlas.
 16. (Optional)